Peptides in PET imaging

 Peptides are commonly labelled with bifunctional chelators (for example DOTA and NOTA) and metal isotopes: while labelling with 18F and 11C is possible, the chelators offer the possibility to switch the positron emitting radiometal, usually 68Ga or 64Cu, to a radiotherapeutic nuclide, such as 90Y or 177Lu.

-Several radiolabelled peptides have been developed targeting for example neuropeptide receptors, prostate-specific membrane antigen (PSMA), integrins, GLP-1 receptor, HER2 (Tolmachev et al., 2018), and chemokine receptors.
+Several radiolabelled peptides have been developed targeting for example neuropeptide receptors, prostate-specific membrane antigen (PSMA), integrins, GLP-1 receptor, HER2 (Tolmachev et al., 2018) and HER3 (Larimer et al., 2018), and chemokine receptors.
 For cancer imaging, peptides that bind to two receptors could increase the sensitivity, since some tumours may not overexpress a certain target; for example, [68Ga]NOTARGD-BBN binds to both integrin αvβ3 and bombesin receptors (Liu et al., 2009), and DUPA-6-Ahx-([64Cu]NODAGA)-5-Ava-BBN(7-14)NH2 binds to bombesin receptors and PSMA (Bandari et al., 2014).

 Cell-penetrating peptides (CPPs) are cationic peptide sequences from various proteins (protein transduction domains) that can convey large molecules and particles across plasma membranes (Jain et al., 2007).